IntelPython/sdc/docs/source/compilation.rst

 The :py:class:`pandas.Series` are built upon :py:class:`numpy.ndarray`, which does not support ``NaN`` values for integers and booleans.
 For that reason `Pandas*`_ dynamically converts integer columns to floating point ones when ``NaN`` values are needed.
-Intel SDC doesn't perform such convertion and it is user responsobility to manually convert from integer data to floating point data.
+Intel SDC doesn't perform such conversion and it is user responsibility to manually convert from integer data to floating point data.